 Getting to Split

 Split has this amazing balance of tradition and modernity.
 It actually is the best place to experience exactly how Dalmatian life was and is still lived.
 Its infrastructure is well developed with roads that lead to all parts of this city.
 This makes traveling by public transport, taxi, personal car, motorbikes and bicycle riding convenient.
 It also has a train that connects it to the neighboring cities and towns which makes it easier to travel from other towns.
 The best part about visiting Split is that it has its own airport.
 Apart from the fact that it makes traveling better, it also opens this city and Croatia as a whole to visitors from all over the world.
 After landing at the Split Airport, traveling to the city center is simply a 15-20 minute ride.
-You could choose to make use of the airport transfer Split, which is the best transportation option if you need to travel to and from the airport at affordable prices with your comfort, privacy and convenience in mind.

 About the city